-DolbySurnd the Dolby Surround Mode parameter indicates whether or not a two-channel optimise Centre and Surround channel levels for use in stereo down mix mode
+DolbySurnd the Dolby Surround Mode parameter indicates whether or not a two-channel optimise Centre and Surround channel levels for use in stereo down mix mode for any two-channel programmes.

 Dolby Digital bitstream is conveying a Dolby Surround encoded program.